app-generator/django-routing-sample/README.md

-# Django Sample URLs
+# Django Routing Sample

 Open-source sample provided by AppSeed to explain Django routing mechanism.
 All commands used to code the project and also the relevant updates are listed below.
+For newcomers, Django is a high-level Python Web framework that encourages rapid development and clean, pragmatic design.
+Built by experienced developers, it takes care of much of the hassle of Web development, so you can focus on writing your app without needing to reinvent the wheel.

 > **For support and more [Django Samples](https://appseed.us/admin-dashboards/django) join [AppSeed](https://appseed.us).**